Filtering Transactions

 Well, having got that out of the way please don’t let any of this put you off.
 Filters are a great tool – and there is lots more scope for further development.

-Now select Filter.
+First go to the relevant account screen and select Filter.
 You will see from this drop-down that there are a number of options to choose from:

 The great thing is that you are not limited to just one Filter.
 You can select multiple filters.
 In effect stacking one upon another.
 An example will help illustrate this.